yuyangd/houston/work_in_progress.md

 # Iteration 5
 Goal: Get a basic CloudFormation template to setup the environment
 1. Generate a template with 1 tier only
+2. some tests for the template

+# Iteration 6
+Goal: Bake an AMI to have some basic things installed

+# Iteration 7
+Goal:

 # Backlog
 Support centos and ubuntu